iliaschalkidis/flash-roberta/README.md

 # Hugging Face RoBERTa with Flash Attention 2 :rocket:

 Re-implementation of Hugging Face :hugs: [RoBERTa](https://arxiv.org/abs/1907.11692) with [Flash Attention 2](https://tridao.me/publications/flash2/flash2.pdf) in PyTorch.
 Drop-in replacement of Pytorch legacy Self-Attention with Flash Attention 2 for Hugging Face RoBERTa based on the standard implementation.
+FlashRoBERTa seems to be 20-30% faster compared to the vanilla RoBERTa across all benchmarks (training, inference), without any improvement in memory footprint.

 ## Installation